mjmaher987/Real-Time-Embedded-Systems/README.md

 ## Contents
 ### Fixed Priority Servers
+Assumption: Periodics are scheduled under RM (utilization bound = n(2^(1/n)-1) ).

 - Polling Server
-  The server asks periodically from aperioci tasks if there are any aperiodic ones.
+  - The server asks periodically from aperioci tasks if there are any aperiodic ones.

 - Deferrable Server